American Civil Liberties Union: Anti-terrorism issues

-Our way forward lies in decisively turning our backs on the policies and practices that violate our greatest strength: our Constitution and the commitment it embodies to the rule of law.
+states: "Our way forward lies in decisively turning our backs on the policies and practices that violate our greatest strength: our Constitution and the commitment it embodies to the rule of law.
 Liberty and security do not compete in a zero-sum game; our freedoms are the very foundation of our strength and security.
 The ACLU's National Security Project advocates for national security policies that are consistent with the Constitution, the rule of law, and fundamental human rights.
-The Project litigates cases relating to detention, torture, discrimination, surveillance, censorship, and secrecy.
+The Project litigates cases relating to detention, torture, discrimination, surveillance, censorship, and secrecy.)
 During the ensuing debate regarding the proper balance of civil liberties and security, the membership of the ACLU increased by 20%, bringing the group's total enrollment to 330,000.
 The growth continued, and by August 2008 ACLU membership was greater than 500,000.
 It remained at that level through 2011.

 The ACLU has been a vocal opponent of the Patriot Act of 2001, the PATRIOT 2 Act of 2003, and associated legislation made in response to the threat of domestic terrorism.
 In response to a requirement of the USA PATRIOT Act, the ACLU withdrew from the Combined Federal Campaign charity drive.
-The campaign required ACLU employees to be checked against a federal anti-terrorism watch list.
-The ACLU has stated that it would "reject $500,000 in contributions from private individuals rather than submit to a government 'blacklist' policy".

 In 2004, the ACLU sued the federal government in American Civil Liberties Union v.
 Ashcroft on behalf of Nicholas Merrill, owner of an Internet service provider.
 Under the provisions of the Patriot Act, the government had issued national security letters to Merrill to compel him to provide private Internet access information from some of his customers.
-In addition, the government placed a gag order on Merrill, forbidding him from discussing the matter with anyone.